open-contracting/standard/docs/schema/reference.md

 In OCDS each contracting process can have only one tender stage.
 There are a number of cases where it is important to know about related contracting processes, including:

 * When one planning process results in many tenders;
-* What a contract is awarded following two distinct, but related, tender processes, such as in national frameworks with locally run mini-competitions;
+* When a contract is awarded following two distinct, but related, tender processes, such as in national frameworks with locally run mini-competitions;
 * When a contract results in the award of sub-contracts - and those sub-contracts are also tracked using OCDS;
 * When a contract is coming up for renewal or replacement, and there is a contracting process to award  the renewal/replacement contract;